Be a part of the International Permaculture Convergences, they are epic!

 - How will you minimize the event’s negative environmental impact?

-- Will you be able to attend the convergence in India (2017) to do a presentation for your offer?
+- How many people will you be able to send on your own to the Convergence in Argentina (2020) to do a presentation for your offer?

 What to do after you have filled out the IPC application:

-You can submit the application form in advance of the next IPC – this is encouraged.
-You also need to attend the IPC and be prepared to attend meetings of the IPCC during the event.
+You also need to attend the IPC in Argentina and be prepared to attend meetings of the IPCC during the event.
 You will be given an opportunity to make a presentation and will be asked to answer questions about your proposal.
 Please bring multiple printed copies to share (10 or more).